KebabOverIp/RepairThings/README.md

 # RepairThings
-My own taking note in preparation to the OSCP exam.
+My own taking note in preparation for the OSCP exam.
 Take what you need, it's there for that.

 STRUCTURE :